danfenghong/IEEE_TGRS_GCN/README.md

 If you encounter the bugs while using this code, please do not hesitate to contact us.

 :exclamation: The variable in `X_test.mat` was converted to single-precision for efficient use of memory, which may cause slight admissible perturbation on actual results.
-Due to its large siz, you may need to manually download `X_test.mat` to your local in the folder under path `IEEE_TGRS_GCN/HSI_CNN/` by the given the links of google drive or baiduyun as follows
+Due to its large size, you may need to manually download `X_test.mat` to your local in the folder under path `IEEE_TGRS_GCN/HSI_CNN/` by the given the links of google drive or baiduyun as follows

 Google drive: https://drive.google.com/file/d/1JonHPynVZWCQ9EvZA-oXiFEPU-giIaYt/view?usp=sharing